stackhpc/ansible-collection-openstack/roles/os_container_clusters/README.md

 OpenStack Container Clusters
 ============================

-This role can be used to register container cluster templates in magnum using the magnum CLI.
+This role can be used to register container cluster templates in Magnum using the Magnum CLI.

 Requirements
 ------------

-The OpenStack magnum API should be accessible from the target host.
+The OpenStack Magnum API should be accessible from the target host.

 Role Variables
 --------------